Jeri Westerson

-Jeri Westerson, born 1960, is an American novelist of medieval mysteries, Tudor mysteries, historical novels, and paranormal novels, along with LGBTQ mysteries under the pen name Haley Walsh.
+Jeri Westerson (born 1960) is an American novelist of medieval, Tudor, and Sherlockian mysteries, historical novels, and paranormal novels, along with LGBTQ mysteries under the pen name Haley Walsh.

 Career

 Westerson, born and raised in Los Angeles, California, originally had designs on a career as an actress but changed her major in college to graphic design.
-After graduating, she continued as a successful commercial artist in the Los Angeles area for fifteen years before semi-retiring to start a family.
-She began writing seriously for publication two years after that.
+After graduating, she continued as a commercial artist in the Los Angeles area for fifteen years before semi-retiring to start a family.
+She has lived in Hawthorne, Pasadena, and currently lives in Menifee in the Inland Empire.
+She began writing seriously for publication two years after giving birth to her son.

-Westerson was a newspaper reporter for the next eight years, writing as a stringer for several local papers to hone her skills.
+Westerson was a newspaper reporter for eight years, writing as a stringer for two local daily and several weekly papers to hone her skills.
 After that, she had several part-time jobs while continuing to write historical novels, including tasting host and tour guide for a local winery, choir director and soloist for a church, theology teacher, and secretary.

 Westerson sold her first medieval mystery novel, Veil of Lies, in 2007 to St. Martin’s Minotaur.
-Her series is styled a “Medieval Noir” with a hardboiled protagonist set in the Middle Ages.
-Her debut medieval mystery with protagonists Crispin Guest, a disgraced knight turned detective, along with his cutpurse servant Jack Tucker, received a nomination for the Macavity Award (Sue Feder Historical Mystery Award) and the Shamus Award for Best First Mystery, the first medieval mystery to be nominated for this PI award given by the Private Eye Writers of America.
+Her debut medieval mystery with protagonists Crispin Guest, a disgraced knight turned detective, along with his cutpurse servant Jack Tucker, received a nomination for the Macavity Award (Sue Feder Historical Mystery Award) and the Shamus Award for Best First Mystery.

 The second Crispin Guest novel, Serpent In The Thorns, was released in 2009, and received nominations for the Bruce Alexander Historical Mystery Award and the Macavity Award (Sue Feder Historical Mystery Award).
 The third Crispin Guest novel, The Demon’s Parchment, was released in 2010 and also finaled for the Macavity Award and the Romantic Times Reviewers’ Choice Award.

 In October 2011, Minotaur Books published her fourth medieval mystery entitled Troubled Bones.
-It received nominations for the Macavity, RT Reviewer's Choice, the Bruce Alexander Award, and the Agatha.
+It received nominations for the Macavity, RT Reviewer's Choice, the Bruce Alexander Award, and the Agatha Award.
 In October 2012, her fifth, Blood Lance was released and was named one of the “Ten Hot Crime Novels for Colder Days” by Kirkus Reviews.
 Her sixth and last from Minotaur Shadow of the Alchemist, was released October 15, 2013.
 It was nominated for the RT Reviewers' Choice Award and was named by Suspense Magazine as one of the Best of 2013.

 Westerson decided to release a prequel to the series, Cup of Blood, on her own under the label Old London Press.
 The book was released July 25, 2014, and was nominated for the Bruce Alexander Award and semi-finaled for the M.M.
 Bennetts Award for Historical Fiction.